TRU Payment Processing: Card Processing Reviews & Complaints

 Potentially Expensive Terms

-As with the company’s sales and marketing practices, the number of complaints about the TRU Payment Processing contract terms is relatively low.
-However, the content of those complaints has reduced the company’s score to a “C” at this time.
-If you have any information about the standard TRU Payment Processing contract, please share that information in the comment section below this review.
+The number of complaints regarding TRU Payment Processing’s contract terms is relatively small; however, the severity of the issues raised has impacted the company’s rating, which currently stands at “C.” If you possess any specific knowledge or documentation regarding the standard TRU Payment Processing contract, please share your experiences in the comments section below to help inform others.

 TRU Payment Processing Employee Reviews & Sales Tacitcs